 There are many water sources along the way and carrying one water bottle per person should be sufficient.
-Every camp had a river or at least little creek with running water close to the camping area.
+Every camp on the west coast trail had a river or at least little creek with running water close to the camping area.
 It is recommended by the official government website that drinking water is boiled, treated or filtered before drinking, do this if you want to be safe.
-I carried a Lifestraw filter bottle, good alternatives is an MSR filtration pump, I used this on some hikes and found it a lot of work to filter water.
-The gravitation filter bags is a good option taking a bit of time, but it is easy and light and small to pack.
-Chlorine tablets is an easy option, this is cheaper but tastes terrible.
+I carried a Lifestraw filter bottle, that is great, fill the bottle and drink through the powerful filter straw.
+We also had an MSR filtration pump, works well, but hard work to filter the water.
+Gravitation filter bags is another good option taking a bit of time, but it is easy and light and small to pack.
+Chlorine tablets are easy to use, this is cheaper but tastes terrible.
 My opinion is that the water is good quality, running water with slight discoloration due to tannins from foliage.
 The official site says sterilize the water, so to be safe this is probably the way to go.
 Don’t get drinking water directly downstream of a busy campsite.

 There are plenty of accommodation options to suit your budget in Port Renfrew and Victoria.

 - HI-Victoria Hostel – budget dormitory hostel, good rating central location

 - Ocean Island Inn – good price, in the city center, good rating

 - The Bedford Regency Hotel – bit more luxury, in the city center, good rating